omeka/omeka-s-enduser/style-guide.md

 **Site Dashboard**: dashboard for managing site content, arrangement, etc.

-**sidebar** the things which slide open on the right of the screen when you click an ellipses.
+**sidebar** the things which slide open on the right of the screen when you click an ellipsis.

 Also see the [glossary](docs/glossary.md)